What is a brand?

 Typography is the art and technique of arranging type to make written language legible, readable, and appealing when displayed.

-The output of your brand development is your digital brand book—a set of digital assets along with mutually-approved branding standards.
+The output of your brand development is your digital brand chart—a set of digital assets along with a handy chart of mutually-approved branding standards.
 When followed, they will keep your brand consistent and memorable.

 Quite naturally, you may arrive at the decision to develop your brand after you have carefully thought about what types of products, services, or programs you would like to offer.
 Products, services, and programs are actually part of your marketing strategy, which often materialize before your brand concept.